SiLab-Bonn/Embedded-System-Lab/docs/source/hardware-intro.rst

     virt_reg_address = mmap(reg_physical_address)

-The ``BUS_REG_BASE`` address offset of the VideoCore bus is ``0x7E000000`` for all models, while the ``PHYS_REG_BASE`` offset depends on the specific chip implementation.
+The ``BUS_REG_BASE`` address offset of the VideoCore bus is ``0x7E000000`` for all RPi models, while the ``PHYS_REG_BASE`` offset depends on the specific chip implementation.
 This is important for the code portability between different Raspberry Pi platforms, which have specific address offset values:

 .. table::